kyzima-spb/flask-yookassa/README.rst

 Custom error handler
 --------------------

-You can register your Kassa API error handler.
+You can register your ЮKassa API error handler.
 For example, display a standard Flask page for HTTP errors:

 .. code-block:: python